Yes, You Can Open a Savings Account for Your Grandchild

 How much can a grandparent give to a 529 plan?

-Grandparents can contribute up to $17,000 per year to a 529 plan without incurring gift taxes, aligning with the annual gift tax exclusion.
-A special provision allows lump-sum contributions of up to $75,000 per grandchild, treated as if they were spread over five years for gift tax purposes.
+As of 2024, Grandparents can contribute up to $18,000 per year to a 529 plan without incurring gift taxes, aligning with the annual gift tax exclusion.
+A special provision allows lump-sum contributions of up to $90,000 per grandchild, treated as if they were spread over five years for gift tax purposes.
 Contribution limits and tax implications may vary; consult a financial advisor for current regulations.